The Health Benefits of Turmeric and Ginger.

 Also, to receive health benefits, you need to include them in your diet daily.
 It is not difficult because I make my smoothies, and I love the taste.
-But for you, it might be difficult to consume these roots daily if you don’t like the taste.
+But for you, it might be challenging to consume these roots daily if you don’t like the taste.

 I use them in my cooked meals, smoothies, teas, salads, and pure water, including a lemon.
 So I use quite a lot of ginger and turmeric in my diet.

 If you get up in the morning, you could fill a glass of water, take the juice of half a lemon and some pressed ginger into your water, and drink this shortly after you left your bed.
-This helps your metabolism and cleanse your body.
+This helps your metabolism and cleanses your body.

 Also, try to drink some Turmeric and Ginger milk or tea throughout the day.
 I love to drink coffee!

 This milk is an excellent substitute for coffee.

 haver-, almond-,or cashew milk( it doesn’t matter, whatever you like.
 If you make tea, use water)

 optional, some cloves or cardamom,

 Put everything together and cook lightly; don’t boil the milk.